 Property and equipment are included in the financial statements at cost when acquired by purchase and at fair value when received by gift.
-Earthjustice capitalizes property and equipment with a cost or fair-market value of \$500 or more.
+Earthjustice capitalizes property and equipment with an aggregate cost or fair-market value of \$2,500 or more.
 Leasehold improvements are amortized over the lesser of the useful life of the asset or the term of the lease.
 Depreciation and amortization is provided using the straight-line method over estimated useful lives as follows:

 Building 40 years

 Furniture and equipment 7 years

 Computer equipment and software 5 years

 Leasehold improvements Term of leases

-Library holdings 7 years

-Depreciation and amortization expense totaled \$801,131 and \$673,303 for the years ended June 30, 2016 and 2015, respectively.
+Depreciation and amortization expense totaled \$784,789 and \$801,131 for the years ended June 30, 2017 and 2016, respectively.